 Solar Industry- Latest Trends in Solar Technology

 Since their inception in the 1960s, solar technologies have undergone a lot of changes over the years.
 Researchers and developers in the solar energy industry are constantly searching for new ways to improve the efficiency of solar panels.
 Earlier, solar photovoltaics (PV) were considered the future of solar cells.
 But today, with greater developments made in solar PV technology.
-Any recognized solar energy company in Rajasthan is adopting the recent trends in solar energy, thus contributing to the industry’s success.
+Any recognized solar energy company is adopting the recent trends in solar energy, thus contributing to the industry’s success.

 By the term “solar panels”, the first thing that appears to one’s mind is the image of rooftop solar cells.
 And this is for a good reason.
 Until today, these traditional rooftop solar panels have dominated the solar industry on a large scale.
 But this year, we have some impressive solar panel technologies that promise a brighter future for any solar PV system.

 Let’s check the latest trends in solar technology:-

 Yes, solar panels can float!
 ‘Floatovoltaics’ refers to those photovoltaic solar power systems that float on dams, reservoirs, and other water bodies.
 As silicon panels have become more efficient and cheaper day by day, some R&D teams in the solar energy industry suggested placing them on water bodies like dams.
 ‘Floatovoltaics’ have shown promising results in terms of higher efficiency rates, cost-effectiveness, and a range of other benefits.